Tips to Manage the Costs of Growing Kids

-Learn to Love Hand-me-Downs—In most cases, kids outgrow their clothing long before it wears out, which means there are plenty of money-saving hand-me-downs to go around.
+Learn to Love Hand-me-Downs—Buying new clothing is one of the primary costs of growing kids.
+But in most cases, kids outgrow their clothing long before it wears out, which means there are plenty of money-saving hand-me-downs to go around.
 Let friends and family with children older than yours know you’re open to receiving hand-me-downs.
 Plus, you’ll also want to shop thrift stores and garage sales.
 You’ll be surprised to find nearly-new or even new kids clothes with the tags still attached.
 As kids get older and their tastes become more specific, let them help you shop for clothing that matches their style.
 Assign a clothing budget and help them learn to stick to it with smart shopping habits.

 Keep Food Costs Down—As your family grows, so will your food budget.
 Take advantage of the savings opportunities provided by warehouse clubs and big box stores and stack your savings by shopping for sale items and using coupons or money-saving apps.
 Avoid food waste by sticking to the foods you know your kids will eat.
 Use our Living Expenses Calculator to help you figure out your food budget.

 Prepare for School Expenses—At the beginning of each school year, set aside funds for the expenses that will come up during the year.
-Your child will inevitably need additional school supplies, sports team uniforms, and other fees for extracurricular activities or school trips.
+Your child will inevitably need additional school supplies, sports team uniforms, and other fees .
 Set aside money ahead of time so you won’t be caught off guard when these costs come up.